dawson-org/dawson-cli/docs/README.md

 * Amazon Echo
 * Amazon Lex

-To ensure that each event is not processed both by AWS Lambda and by the Development Server, when this option is set to `true`, this AWS Lambda Function is configured to ignore any event.
+> To ensure that each event is not processed both by AWS Lambda and by the Development Server, when this option is set to `true` this AWS Lambda Function is configured to ignore any Event she receives.
-**Unless you know what you're doing, setting this option to `true` in production is not a good idea.**
+> Unless you know what you're doing, setting this option to `true` in production is not a good idea.

 This option can only be set when `path === false`, as it makes no sense to use this when an API Gateway Endpoint is present.